automl/neps/docs/reference/declarative_usage.md

 Configure your experiments using a YAML file, which serves as a central reference for setting up your project.
 This approach simplifies sharing, reproducing and modifying configurations.

-!!! note
+!!! note "Argument Handling and Prioritization"
-    You can partially define arguments in the YAML file and partially provide the arguments directly to `neps.run`.
-    However, double referencing is not allowed.
-You cannot define the same argument in both places.
+    You can partially define and provide arguments via `run_args` (YAML file) and partially provide the arguments directly to `neps.run`.
+Arguments directly provided to `neps.run` get prioritized over those defined in the YAML file.
+An exception to this is for `searcher_kwargs` where a merge happens between the configurations.
+In this case, the directly provided arguments are still prioritized, but the values from both the directly provided arguments and the YAML file are merged.

 #### Simple YAML Example
 Below is a straightforward YAML configuration example for NePS covering the required arguments.